The Shepheardes Calender: Influence

 Edmund Spenser's involvement with the Earl of Leicester set the groundwork for the influential effect that The Shepheardes Calender would have.
-A year after working together, the two of them, joined by Sir Philip Sidney, Edward Dryer, and Fulke Greville, created the literary group called "Areopagus".
+A year after working together, the two of them, joined by Sir Philip Sidney, Edward Dyer, and Fulke Greville, created the literary group called "Areopagus".
 The group they formed supported Leicester's views on religion and politics (Bear).
-When The Shepheardes Calender, which was Spenser's first ever published piece, was published it was around the same time that Leicester proposed marriage between the Queen and the Duc d'Alençon.

-The poem served as a type of propaganda to the proposal.
+Around the time The Shepheardes Calender was published in 1579, the Duc d'Alençon renewed his suit to marry the Queen – an alliance which Leicester, who personally opposed the match, reluctantly supported.
+Alençon was a Catholic, and many (possibly including Spenser) considered the marriage a danger to the Anglican Church.
+In Spenser's 'November' eclogue, the lament for Dido 'has been seen as a representation of the nation’s mourning for a queen who was in danger of dying to the faith'.
+Five months before The Shepheardes Calender, its publisher Hugh Singleton published The Discovery of a Gaping Gulf by John Stubbs, satirising Elizabeth's proposed marriage to the Duc d'Alençon.
+Stubbs had one of his hands cut off as a punishment for writing the text; Singleton narrowly escaped the same fate.

 Spenser recognized that the poem was for his own financial and political gains, but it also sets the idea of standing behind one's work.
 The work was a success; between 1579 and 1597 five editions were published.
 One thing that separates the poem from others of its time is Spenser's use of allegory and his dependence on the idea of antiquity.
 The poem also set the groundwork for Spenser's best known work The Faerie Queene.
 The Shepheardes Calender was also crucial to the naturalization of the English language and the introduction of vocabulary along with literary techniques.

-The Irish composer Ina Boyle composed Colin Clout, a pastoral for orchestra (1921).
+The Irish composer Ina Boyle first drafted her Colin Clout, "a pastoral for orchestra for orchestra after the first aeglogue of Spenser's Shepheard's Calender", in 1921 and revised it in 1923.